 The purpose of this practicum is to provide students an opportunity to advance their research experience by working with a principal investigator or a team of researchers.
 To obtain actual research experience, the student will participate in an ongoing research program, and be supervised by a faculty mentor who has a current program of research.
 This is a one credit course (two credits are required) and can be completed in one semester or in two consecutive semesters, as one credit each.
 One credit equals a minimum of six hours per week in the practicum.
 The research practicum must be completed before the qualifying examination.

 Students will register for this course with consent of their advisor and the research mentor who will supervise the experience.
 Objectives to be achieved and the plan for the semester should be developed with the mentor prior to beginning the research practicum.
 A form titled NUS 708 Research Practicum must be completed with the faculty mentor.
-A copy of the document is then submitted to the mentor, the faculty advisor, the assistant dean of PhD program, and the Office of Student Services.
+The completed form is submitted to the Office of Student Services for approval by the PhD committee.
+The student cannot begin the Research Practicum without PhD committee approval.
 The form is located in the PhD UBlearns course.

 In the middle and end of the semester, the student will provide written evidence of meeting the learning objectives to the mentor.
 The mentor may request additional evidence of meeting objectives before determining satisfactory completion of the practicum.
 Grading will be on a satisfactory/unsatisfactory basis.